quentinsf/IMAPdedup/README.md

 # IMAPdedup
 *A duplicate email message remover*

+**Please note that version 2 onwards is not necessarily backwards compatible with earlier versions, so you should read the following carefully.
+It also requires Python 3.**

 IMAPdedup is a Python script (imapdedup.py) that looks for duplicate messages in a set of IMAP mailboxes and tidies up all but the first copy of any duplicates found.

 To be more exact, it *marks* the second and later occurrences of a message as 'deleted' on the server.
 Exactly what that does in your environment will depend on your mail server and your mail client.